Power O'Malley: Book illustrations and magazine covers

+Painting trips

 Power O'Malley made regular painting trips home to Ireland, most notably to Achill Island in County Mayo.
 His first exhibition was held in 1913 at the Gaelic League Hall on Rutland Square (now Parnell Square), Dublin.
 One of his paintings, the dreamy portrait The Fisherman's Daughter (Munster), was the frontispiece for the December 1912 issue of The Irish Review, then edited by Padraic Colum and Mary Colum.
 Exhibition locales included New York City, Fort Worth, Los Angeles, San Antonio, London (Beaux Arts Gallery) and the Crawford in Cork (1940).
 In 1924, he won first prize at the Aonach Tailteann exhibition in Dublin for his painting The Old Quarry.

 He was listed as a member of the advisory board of editors of a later version of The Irish Review published in 1934, which included George Lennon (1900-1991) of Dungarvan, former commanding officer of the West Waterford IRA Flying Column (1919-1921) as business manager.
 At this time, either in Taos, New Mexico or New York City, he most likely met republican guerrilla leader and author (On Another Man's Wound, The Singing Flame) Ernie O'Malley.
 The late 1930s also found him in Bermuda.

 He died in New York City in 1946, after an illness of two years.